Fundamentals of Prosperity

 Philippians 4:15 Now ye Philippians know also, that in the beginning of the gospel, when I departed from Macedonia, no church communicated with me as concerning giving and receiving, but ye only.

 When we give we also receive back from God way more than we gave.
 Once we have given, we need to expect the promises of God to come to pass in our lives.
 We not only learn to give, but also we learn to expect His bounty, His abundance flowing back toward us.
 It is what He wants to do.
-It is not automatic, but it comes as we believe or expect God to bring His Word to pass in our life.
+It is not automatic, but it comes as we believe or expect God to bring His Word to pass in our lives.

 Once we incorporate this principle of giving into our lives, we should expect to see God’s abundance flow back to us.